-There can be a surprising amount of allergens in the home.
-Most people are shocked when they find out all the contributing factors to allergens that they don’t implement in their own home.
+There are a surprising amount of allergens in your home, and most people are shocked when they find out all the contributing factors that make allergens a serious issue.

-As you can see you aren't alone with allergies and why you could be getting them in your home from pollen, pets and mold.
+As you can see you aren’t the only one with allergies and you could possibly be getting them in your home from pollen, pets, and mold.

 Too Many Dust Mites